 Giving out the right impressions repeatedly over an extended period of time can be quite difficult: don’t leave it all to chance or in the hands of your employees’ personal ways.

-Take for example a customer who walks in at the same time as another lady for the same service.
-One woman gets offered two coffees within her stay and the other woman only get offered one.
-You might end up reading very different client reviews, leading to maybe even dealing with bad ones.
+Take, for example, two clients who walk in for the same service, at the same time.
+One gets offered a coffee during her stay, while the other doesn’t.
+After they leave, you might end up reading very different client reviews, leading to maybe even dealing with bad ones.